zhill/enterprise-docs/content/docs/installation/anchorectl/_index.md

 In this section you will learn how to install and configure AnchoreCTL, the Anchore Enterprise CLI.
 It currently shares some functionality with anchore-cli is designed specifically for use with Anchore Enterprise.
-AnchoreCTL is published as simple binary that can be installed by downloading it or using provided packages for installation in different platforms.
+AnchoreCTL is published as a simple binary that can be installed by downloading it or using provided packages for installation in different platforms.
 Using AnchoreCTL, users can manage and inspect images, manage their false-positive management settings, manage their runtime inventory settings, interact with the runtime compliance API, and even generate/upload image SBOMs.

 ### Getting Started